-Domestic violence shelters understand this mindset and will look out for a victim's best interests.
-Their purpose is to give you a place to stay during very trying times and provide plenty of other services as well.
+The social workers at a refuge home understand this mindset and will look out for a victim's best interests.
+Their purpose is to give you a safe place to stay during very trying times and provide plenty of other services as well.

-There are two ways that domestic violence shelters get managed.
-They are either funded and run by governments, or they start as a non-government organization.
-It could be a church in your local area, a feminist movement, or other volunteer establishments.
+There are two mechanisms for managing and funding domestic violence homes.
+Either government finances and operates the shelter, or the haven starts as a non-governmental organization (NGO).
+The NGO could be a church in your local area, a feminist movement, or other volunteer establishments.

-Each form of shelter has their own management rules, so it's not unusual for victims to stay at a shelter on a trial basis to get a better feel for them before deciding to stay longer.
-For instance, if you receive domestic violence help from a church related shelter, they might require you to partake in their religious services.
+Each form of shelter has their own management rules, so it's not unusual for victims to stay at a safe home on a trial basis to get a better feel for the environment before deciding to stay longer.
+For instance, if you receive domestic violence help from a church-related shelter, the church might require you to partake in their religious services.

-Whereas, if you enter a shelter managed by a group within a strong feminist movement, then they might put you into group discussions in which thoughts are expressed according to modern feminist philosophies.
+Whereas, if you enter a shelter managed by a group within a strong feminist movement, then they might put you into group discussions in which members express thoughts according to modern feminist philosophies.

-The point is; BE AWARE, and do not be afraid to listen and learn but apply your own good values.
+The point is; BE AWARE, and do not be afraid to listen and learn but apply your values according to your good judgment.

 Society tends to associate domestic violence with women, but there are battered men as well.
 Unfortunately it has taken so long to entice women to come forward about their issues; we haven't been able to see the same accomplishments with men experiencing the same problems.